John Rhys-Davies: Voice work

+In the 2023 video game The Lord of the Rings: Return to Moria, Rhys-Davies reprises the role of Gimli and narrates the opening scene.

 Personal life

 Relationships

 Rhys-Davies married Suzanne Wilkinson in December 1966, and they had two sons together.
 Although they legally separated in 1985, they remained married until her death from Alzheimer's disease in 2010.
-They remained friends, and he took care of her in her final years.
+They remained friends, and Rhys-Davies took care of Wilkinson in her final years.

 In 2004, Rhys-Davies began dating Lisa Manning.
-They have a daughter together, and split their time between homes in the New Zealand region of Waikato and on the Isle of Man.
+They have a daughter together, and split their time between homes in the New Zealand region of Waikato and the village of Kirk Michael on the Isle of Man.

 Religious views

-Rhys-Davies is a self-described "rationalist" and "sceptic" when it comes to religion.
-However, he holds Christianity in high regard and has stated that "Christian civilisation has made the world a better place than it ever was."
+While Rhys-Davies identifies as irreligious, he holds Christianity in high regard and has stated that "Christian civilisation has made the world a better place than it ever was."

-In February 2020, Rhys-Davies stated, "All the things that we value, the right of free speech, the right of the individual conscience, these evolved in first and second century Roman Christendom, where the individual Christian said, 'I have a right to believe, [sic] what I believe and not what the Emperor tells me.'
+In February 2020, Rhys-Davies stated, "All the things that we value, the right of free speech, the right of the individual conscience, these evolved in first and second century Roman Christendom, where the individual Christian said, 'I have a right to believe, what I believe and not what the Emperor tells me.'
 From that our whole idea of democracy and the equality that we have has developed.
 We owe Christianity the greatest debt of thanks that a generation can ever have, and to slight it and to dismiss it as being irrelevant is the detritus of rather ill-read minds, I think."

-Rhys-Davies has played roles in several Christian films, including Mordecai in One Night with the King (2006), Charles Kemp in Beyond the Mask (2015), Saint Peter in The Apostle Peter: Redemption (2016), the Evangelist in The Pilgrim's Progress (2019), and Saint Patrick in I Am Patrick (2020).